English 134 Mixed-Genre Portfolio

 Small Against the Hills

-Here, Anna and Pompy appear small against the wide sweep of the hills, their figures partially swallowed by the landscape.
+Here, Anna and Pompy appear small against the wide sweep of the hills, their figures partially covered by the landscape.
 The image emphasizes scale and distance, turning motion into a quiet kind of companionship moving through a much larger world.

 Anna riding Pompy, partially obscured by tall dry grass at Potrero Ranch